redux-loop/redux-loop/docs/ApiDocs.md

 If a Run Cmd is used in a batch or sequence and func returns a promise, the batch/sequence will not finish until the returned promise resolves/rejects.
 If a promise is not returned, the batch/sequence does not wait.
 This can be forced (even if a promise is returned) by using the forceSync option.

-Cmd.promise, Cmd.call, and Cmd.arbitrary were replaced by Cmd.run

 #### Examples